 Beginning in 2006, we developed the Sesame Street for Military Families initiative to help families navigate the unique challenges of military life: deployments and homecomings, grief and loss, military-to-civilian transitions, staying healthy as a family, and more.
 Since its inception, the initiative has grown to include bilingual videos, storybooks and activities, a free Sesame Street/USO family tour, television specials, and “Sesame Rooms” in military spaces, with new topics and outreach programs added regularly.

-This innovative early education partnership kicked off in 2004 to prepare children under five for success in school and life.
+This innovative early education partnership with PNC kicked off in 2004 to prepare children under five for success in school and life.
 The program features multi-media toolkits for use in homes and preschools.
 Packed with activities featuring favorite Sesame friends like Elmo and Grover, these resources build the intellectual, emotional, and physical skills kids needs to be ready to succeed in school on Day One.

 In the United States and Canada, Sesame’s newest animated series celebrates the awesome power of play through the adventures of a plucky girl monster-sitter and her furry monster friend.
 Each episode weaves essential lessons into creative playtime: be it self-calming strategies, tuning into others’ feelings, or dreaming up games to get things done.